gonmf/dakilang/README.md

 # Daki language Ruby interpreter

 Daki is a small computer programming language influenced by Prolog and Datalog.
-Please read the [full Daki Language Specification](https://macro.win/dakilang/spec_0.html) first.
+[Learn more](https://macro.win/dakilang/spec_0.html).

 For fast prototyping and iteration, this first interpreter is written in Ruby.